mpwilbur/twitter-airline-sentiment/README.md

 # twitter-airline-sentiment
-This is a short project on classifying the sentiment of Tweets
+This is a short project on classifying the sentiment of Tweets in Python

 In this project I create a neural network model and a linear classifier model for classifying the sentiment of Airline Tweets into Positive/Neutral/Negative using pretrained GloVe vector embeddings